 The current market of out-of-the-box WebRTC solutions is not rich yet.
 But the existing examples—such as the abovementioned OpenTok—can already boast a number of viable use cases.
 Any device with a browser is open to WebRTC connections, which are formed as direct encrypted pipes between peers, well-protected from outside intrusions.

-The existing use cases for WebRTC can get really diverse, so we would limit ourselves to the most promising spheres: smart home, medicine, wearable devices, and industrial Internet of Things.
+The existing use cases for WebRTC can get really diverse, so we would limit ourselves to the most promising spheres: smart home, healthcare, wearable devices, and the industrial Internet of Things.

 WebRTC for smart home

 This is one of the most lucrative areas for WebRTC—and at the same time one of the most relevant IoT trends.
 For example, door intercom devices or smart mailboxes that utilize WebRTC for audio/video communication with web and mobile applications.
 In the former case, residents of smart homes are able to communicate with visitors, making sure no case of urgency remains unnoticed.
 In the latter case, residents of suburban areas, spending a significant part of the day commuting or at work, can unlock their smart mailboxes remotely in order to send and receive deliveries with the help of couriers at any time of day.
 We can also mention smart authentication solutions for secure access that involve WebRTC and Data Science-based face and voice recognition.

 The telehealth service market is expected to grow to $9.3 billion by 2021, and it has become a major sector for WebRTC.
 Its encryption of communications makes it attractive to healthcare providers because of their concern with safeguarding the personal health data of their patients.
 In the US, health data is protected on a legal level by HIPAA, and any corresponding software product must be compliant with its standards.